Tim Clarke (Australian footballer)

 Tim Clarke (born 2 April 1982) is a former professional Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL).
-He currently works as an assistant coach for Carlton Football Club.
+He previously worked as an assistant coach for Carlton Football Club.

 Playing career

 Hawthorn

 He was educated at The Geelong College.
-Recruited from Geelong, Clarke played for Hawthorn Football Club from 2000 until 2008, with a total of 96 games and he kicked 39 goals.
+Recruited from Geelong, Clarke played for Hawthorn Football Club from 2001 until 2008, with a total of 96 games and he kicked 39 goals.
 Clarke won the 'Most improved' and 'Most determined' awards for Hawthorn in 2004 and 2005 respectively.
 He was delisted by Hawthorn at the end of the 2008 AFL season.